Butter Dosa Street Style: How to make ButterDosa.

 - Take a pan and dry roast 5-6 teaspoons of coriander seeds along with 10-12 dried chilis.

-- Roast till the coriander turns aromatic and its color changes.
+- Roast till the coriander turns aromatic and its colour changes.

 - Cool the ingredients completely and grind them into a fine powder.